cuongtran-syr/cuongtran-syr.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Ph.D student in Department of Electrical Engineering & Computer Science, Syracuse University.
-My research interests are federated learning, differential privacy and fairness for learning and decision problems.
-I am very fortunate to have Prof. [Ferdinando Fioretto](https://www2.isye.gatech.edu/~fferdinando3/) as my research advisor.
+I am an incoming PostDoc at Department of  Computer Science, University of Virginia.
+My research interests are Responsible AI.

 I love to play soccer and badminton when I have free time.